 This is basically an umbrella term to define the next generation of free and open-source operating systems.
 Embedded Linux provides an environment that helps developers build custom devices with higher functionality and lower cost.

-It expands the possibilities of building applications using such as C and Java.
+It expands the possibilities of building applications using programming languages such as C and Java.
 These applications run seamlessly within the confines of the embedded system without any need for explicit coordination with external servers or devices.

 Embedded Linux is simple to configure and offers accessible programming interfaces.
 Its purpose is to be an enhanced and expanded Reiser4 Linux distribution for IoT devices.